Shivdhakar/Networking-Internship/Notes/Week5.md

 - **BGP:** Internet’s diplomat — massive scale & policy control

 **Together, they power every layer of routing — from small LANs to the global Internet.**
-Next stop: MPLS and VPN tunnels — the backbone magic.

 # References